-In the neighborhood and your extended family, you’re known for your grill game.
+In the neighborhood you’re known for your grill game.
 You’re the rib-master, the steak king or the burger boss.

-For the casual holiday griller, the 6 burner is going to be overkill, but the extra space can be a really great bonus when you’re firing up the grill every weekend.
-The extra square inches and bonus burners give you a ton of versatility, allowing you to cook different meats or sides at different temperatures, no over or undercooking guesswork to deal with.
+The extra square inches and bonus burners give you a ton of versatility, allowing you to cook meat and sides at different temperatures, no over or undercooking guesswork to deal with.
 You can even dedicate a burner just to searing!

-So let’s dive into the best 6 burner gas grills on the market for fulfilling all those top grill chef dreams?
+So let’s dive into the best 6 burner gas grills on the market and get you searing those juicy delicious steaks.

 The Weber Summit 7470001 S-670 Natural-Gas Grill is a beauty.
 You can’t deny it’s good looks and really, who doesn’t want a killer piece of eye-candy shining on their patio?